-PAS is installed by default to the C:\Program Files\Pas folder.
-If your user account rights do not allow writing to the C:\Program Files\ folder, change the PAS default installation folder to another folder to avoid possible ODBC security problems when running PAS.
+PAS is installed by default to the C:\Pas folder, but you can change the installation folder while installation.
+Do not install PAS to the C:\Program Files\ folder to avoid possible ODBC security problems when running PAS.

 When installation is complete, the PAS icon appears on your Desktop.
 Double click on the PAS icon to run PAS.